Adamtaranto/teloclip/README.md

 Positional arguments:
   samfile               Input SAM can be added as the first positional argument after flagged options.
                           If not set teloclip will read from stdin.

 Optional:
-  --minClip MINCLIP    Require soft-clip to extend past ref contig end by at
-                       least N bases.
+  --minClip MINCLIP    Require clip to extend past ref contig end by at least N bases.
+                         Default: 1
   --maxBreak MAXBREAK  Tolerate max N unaligned bases at contig ends.
+                         Default: 50
   --motifs MOTIFS      If set keep only reads containing given motif/s from a comma delimited list
-                         of strings. i.e. TTAGGG,CCCTAA
+                         of strings.
+By default also search for reverse complement of motifs. i.e. TTAGGG,TTAAGGG will also match CCCTAA,CCCTTAA
+                         Default: None
+  --norev NOREV        If set do NOT search for reverse complement of specified motifs.
+                         Default: False
+  --matchAny MATCHANY  If set motif match may occur in unclipped region of alignment.
+                         Defaut: False
   --version            Show program's version number and exit.
 ```

 ## Example usage

 ```
+# Create index of reference fasta
+samtools faidx ref.fa

 # Read input from file and write output to stout
 % teloclip --ref ref.fa.fai in.sam